neverRare/stick-docs/reference/language/function.md

     => total
 ```

-## Rest Parameter
+## Variadic function

-Rest parameter allow us to represent indefinite number of parameters as an array, all arguments would be unlabelled.
+Variadic function allow us to represent variable number of parameters as an array, all arguments would be unlabelled.
 There can't be other parameter when using this format.

 ```stick
 fn sum(..numbers: [Str]):